LuxciumProject/monorepo-one/frontend/home/src/utils/paths.md

-# Structuring JSON Objects and Paths for Repositories
+# Instructions for AI Agents on URL Inference and Navigation

+To ensure AI agents accurately infer URLs and navigate to them safely, follow these guidelines.
+This approach aligns with best practices for path segmentation and variable naming conventions.

 Our approach to structuring the JSON object and the paths is sound, and it aligns well with common best practices for path segmentation and variable naming conventions.
 Here is a review of our object and the formulas used to infer the links and paths for the files in the repository and local file system.

 ## JSON Object

-The JSON object structure is designed to provide clear and consistent information for constructing URLs and paths.
-This includes details such as the username, repository name, branch, directory path, file name, and relevant domains.
+The JSON object structure provides consistent information for constructing URLs and paths.
+It includes details such as the username, repository name, branch, directory path, file name, and relevant domains.

 ```json
 {